 Green is the New Black

 Green is in this year.
 By that, we don’t necessarily mean the colour green – instead, we mean the concept.
-Sustainability is becoming more and more important to businesses, as environmentally aware CEOs realize that they can care for the planet and cut costs in their business simultaneously.
+Sustainability is becoming more and more important to businesses, as environmentally aware CEOs realise that they can care for the planet and cut costs in their business simultaneously.
 Last year, we saw nature enter the office – with rooftop gardens, nature-based wall dividers, a plethora of foliage – and this year it will grow.
 Being in nature has proven health benefits when it comes to staying calm and creative, and it will continue to have an impact on office design in 2018.

 Texture, Texture, Texture